 Here is a summary of the commands.
+All of them begin with a /.

 - /exit This quits jshell. - /help This gives help on commands.
 The ussage is - /imports This lists all classes you have imported. - /list This lists all snippets you have entered. - /open This reads a class into jshell so you can inspect it. - /types This lists all active classes in the session. - /vars This lists all variables and their values /help /command and you get a little man page for that command.